MARS-UVA/exercises/LinuxExercises/README.md

      - Usage for renaming files: mv [source file name] [new name for file]
      - Usage for moving files: mv [file name to move] [path of directory to move to]
 3) ls - listing files and directories within present working directory
+4) rmdir - remove a, note, *empty* directory
+5) rm - remove a file
+     - If you want to remove a non-empty folder, use rm -rf [directory to remove].
+The -rf flag means 'recursive force'.
 4) grep - pattern matching using regular expressions
      - Usage: grep [regex to search for] [path to file you wish to search]
      - Regular Expression examples: